corcel/corcel/README.md

 ### Users

-You can manipulate users the same manner you work with posts.
+You can manipulate users in the same manner you work with posts.

     // All users
     $users = User::get();